-Each school building in the district has one full-time school resource officer (SRO), with goals, objectives, and duties listed in the Appendix below.
+Each school building in the district has one full-time school resource officer, with goals, objectives, and duties listed in the Appendix below.
 They have been and will continue to be trained in violence prevention and de-escalation techniques.
-School resource officer (SRO) hires go through an extensive and consistent hiring and screening process, as with all Chenango Valley employees.
+Elementary SRO hires go through an extensive and consistent hiring and screening process, as with all Chenango Valley employees.
 This process includes application, background check, fingerprinting, interview, and approval from the Broome County District Attorney's Office.
+Secondary SROs are provided by the Broome County Sheriff's Department and reviewed with the superintendent.
 Chenango Bridge Elementary school has a mentor program that connects intermediate students with high school students.
-Students at Chenango Bridge Elementary and Port Dickinson Elementary are also taught about conflict and anti-bullying strategies using the Olweus program.
-Students at Port Dickinson are also taught about Zones of Regulation, self-regulation techniques utilized during stressful times.
-The district has also implemented Positivity Project (K-12) across all levels and buildings.
+Port Dickinson primary school staff has all received training in KELSO, a conflict resolution program that teaches students Pre-K to 2nd grade how to resolve conflict peacefully and interact appropriately with peers.
+The district as also implemented Positivity Project (K-12) across all levels and buildings.